hermansc/graaff/README.md

 Go/Python/Foobar.
 * I don't need automatic reloading, site-generation, building nor any other "magic".
-* I use markdown, not Textile or *X*.  * *Fast*, this is much thanks to a great [markdown library](https://github.com/russross/blackfriday) but also due to Graaff's simplicity.
+* I use markdown, not Textile or *<insert markdown-fork here>*.
+* *Fast*, this is much thanks to a great [markdown library](https://github.com/russross/blackfriday) but also due to Graaff's simplicity.

 ## Getting started with Graaff